maxkasy/home/_pages/apps/Marienthal_home.md

   overlay_image: /files/other/Marienthal.jpg
 ---

-This page provides an overview of our study of a guaranteed job pilot in Gramatneusiedl, Austria.
+This page provides an overview of our ongoing study of a guaranteed job pilot in Gramatneusiedl, Austria.
 The pilot started in October 2020.

-The evaluation is conducted joint with [Lukas Lehner](https://www.inet.ox.ac.uk/people/lukas-lehner/).
+The evaluation is conducted jointly with [Lukas Lehner](https://www.inet.ox.ac.uk/people/lukas-lehner/).

 ## Links